gnilk/vcpu/README.md

 + bit instructions (lsr, asr, rol, ror, and, or, xor, etc..)
 - mul/div instructions
 - assembler
-    + output elf files (currently broken)
-    + make a linker step (works, but is WIP)
+    + output elf files (works - but can be refactored to take advantage of ELF symbol handling) ! make a linker step (works, it's good for now)
     !
-Ability to output a proper memory layout
+Ability to output a proper memory layout(??)
     - Perhaps output emitter statement as some kind of 'language' (text) - JSON/XML/Other?
       This can later be fed into the linker step.
 Which allows for 'streaming' data between these steps.
     ! add 'export' token to explicitly put publically visible labels in a separate section (should be handled by context)
     - Consider using name-mangling for private symbols..
 - linker
-    + Support for multiple compile units
+    !
+Support for multiple compile units
-    + Support for static (within a compile-unit) and exported functions and variables
+    !
+Support for static (within a compile-unit) and exported functions and variables
 - VCPU
     + CPU Control Register - interrupt mask register (1-on, 0 - off), exception mask (1-on, 0-off)
       Currently we fire interrupts even if no handlers are enabled (not good)